 - Cook until slightly softened, about 5 minutes.
 Take the skillet off the heat.

 - Unroll the puff pastry sheet.
-Cut out a circle that is about 9” in diameter.
+Cut out a circle that is about 9” in diameter or slightly wider than the width of the skillet.

 - Place the puff pastry round on top of the peaches and tuck edges into the pan.